rjzflynn/GeneticDrawing/README.md

 2) DNAString.java, which encapsulates a "solution". i.e a number of 'genes'

-3) Gene.java, a gene encapsulates a polygon in the following format: Red Ggreen Blue Alpha Xcoordinates...
+3) Gene.java, a gene encapsulates a polygon in the following format: Red Green Blue Alpha Xcoordinates...
 Ycoordinates..

 4) FitnessCalculator.java, the fitness calculator gives a fitness rating, based on how simillar an image is to the calculators source image.